Please note due to current restrictions, this course will be delivered online as an eClassroom course.

 - Ending a tenancy including continuing tenancy, tenant wants to leave, landlord wants tenant to leave, possession and eviction in line with HMO

 A house in multiple occupation (HMO) is a property with multiple tenants who do not form one single family or household.
-Investments in HMO can be very profitable with high returns on investment, but the management of HMO is far stricter for the landlord and anyone managing the property.
-The introduction of civil penalties and Rent Repayment Orders significantly increased financial penalties that local authorities can apply to landlords and managers who do not meet their obligations.
-It is vitally important that both landlords and managers are aware of the legal responsibilities they have.
+Investments in HMO can be very profitable with high yields, but the management of HMO is far stricter for the landlord and anyone managing the property.
+Civil penalties and Rent Repayment Orders have significantly increased financial penalties applied for breaching regulations, so it is vital that landlords and managers are aware of the legal responsibilities they have.
 This course is designed to suit landlords, letting/managing agents and HMO managers and gives you the fundamental knowledge to confidently consider investment in or management of HMO property.

 This training course qualifies for 5 continuous professional development (CPD) points which can help towards or maintain your accreditation with the NRLA.
 If you are interested in becoming an accredited landlord with the NRLA, CPD points are necessary to achieve that status.